ATTMA has become a Patron Member of Passivhaus Trust, the UK Passive House Association.

 - a chance to "Lift our game" and get on board to building a better and environmentally sustainable future.

-One way to locate some of the ammendments is to do a "Find" (ie. control F) on "9972" (the ISO standard on testing)
+One way to locate some of the airtightness related ammendments is to do a "Find" (ie. control F) for "9972" (the ISO standard on testing).

 You can provide your feedback on the proposed amendments via: